Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 ## Creating a DOS 3.3 HDD image
 Creating a DOS 3.3 HDD image is nearly identical to that of DOS 3.0-3.2 above with a few small notes
-- DOSBox-X does not support creating Extended partitions
+- DOS 3.3 introduced the partitioning scheme with primary, extended and logical partitions.
+However, DOSBox-X has only limited support for extended and logical partitions.
+You can create them, and when you boot your DOS image, you can access them.
+But when you ``IMGMOUNT`` the image in DOSBox-X, the integrated DOS will only be able to access the primary partition.
-- The maximum HDD size is now 504MB but since DOSBox-X does not support Extended partitions, you are effectively limited to 32MB per image.
+- The maximum HDD size is now 504MB, but the maximum partition size is still only 32MB.
+Since DOSBox-X has only limited support for extended and logical partitions, it is recommended that you only create a single primary partition up to 32MB per HDD image.
+If you need multiple drives, you can create multiple images.
-- DOS 3.3 does not suffer from the 31MB issue, so you can actually have a 32MB image.
 - After you have created your image, due to the newer style partition layout, which DOSBox-X can autodetect, you do not have to specify the geometry to mount the image.
 So your can boot from the HDD image with the following commands instead.

 ```